idangoldman/cmdfile-zig/docs/future-features.md

 - `sequence` for task execution order, ex value: `serial, parallel, pipeline, semi, and, or`
 - `os` for speficic OS commands (with support of cross-platform natively)
 - `sudo` for elevated permissions
+- `alias` for users mostly for shorter task name or one letter
+- `usage` for specification of the task

 ## Miscellaneous